 Tip #9: If your child is sensitive to noise, take headphones.

 Football stadiums are usually pretty loud.
 If you have a child that is sensitive to noise, consider taking a pair of headphones for them to wear during the game.
 This should help buffer the volume and make it a more pleasant experience for your child.

 Tip #10: Consider starting small.

 If you are worried about how your kids will do at a football game, consider starting small.
 Test the waters by taking them to a high school game first.
 This will give you a good idea about how they will do at a bigger game.

 When you feel confident, then you can move up to a college or professional game.
 Another option is to take your kids to a preseason game.

 Bonus Tip: Start early and raise them right.

 For football fans, taking your kids to games is a great way to create lifelong memories and spend quality family time.
 But, it can be difficult to enjoy games with kids.
-The above tips for surviving football games with kids should make things easier for you and your kids.
-For more tips, see tailgating with toddlers, and how to maximize your college football experience.
-Happy travels!
+These tips for surviving football games with kids should make things easier for you and your kids.